justin2004/weblog/DRAFTS/troubleshooting/README.md

 When I am doing anything with software I am only mildly aware of my intent (monitoring vs. troubleshooting) but I am not at all aware of my access (preplanned telemetry vs. ad hoc telemetry).
 This applies to all postures (development to sustainment) because development consists of cycles of adding something and immediately troubleshooting it as it doesn't do what you expected it to do.
-So I always expect to be able to intermix monitoring flavored tools with troubleshooting flavored tools and all levels of access.
+So I always expect to be able to intermix monitoring flavored tools with troubleshooting flavored tools at all levels of access.

 When I need to watch CPU utilization (while focusing on the number of context switches) I might run: